Ms J.V. (Jolien) van Aar

 Jolien received her bachelor diploma in Human Movement Sciences (2012) at the Free University in Amsterdam.
 In 2015, she received both her Master degree in Pedagogical Sciences and Research Master degree in Child Development and Education at the University of Amsterdam.

-- Leijten, P., Melendez-Torres, G. J., Gardner, F., van Aar, J., Schulz, S., & Overbeek, G. (in press).
+- Leijten, P., Melendez-Torres, G. J., Gardner, F., van Aar, J., Schulz, S., & Overbeek, G. (2018).
 Are relationship enhancing and behavior management the “Golden Couple” for reducing disruptive child behavior?
 Two meta-analyses.
 Child Development.

 Talk / presentation